 - Giant Serving Fork or Large PomPom Maker

-two: Chain one extra, flip it over and single crochet into the second chain from the end.
+2: Chain one extra, flip it over and single crochet into the second chain from the end.
 Then half double crochet into the next chain, single crochet in the next, then half double again, over and over.
-This is the moss stitch.
-Do this stitch for 8 rows in the white.
+This is a Griddle stitch but using a Half Double Crochet instead of a Double Crochet.
+Do this alternating stitch for 8 rows in the white.
 Remember to chain one extra at the end of each row before you flip it.

-four: Crochet the moss stitch with all five skeins of the red blanket yarn.
+4: Crochet Griddle stitch with all five skeins of the red blanket yarn.

-six: Crochet the moss stitch with the white yarn for 8 rows.
+6: Crochet the Griddle stitch with the white yarn for 8 rows.
 At the end of the last row, tie it off.

-eight: Use a large pompom template to make four pom poms with the white yarn OR use a large serving fork to make four pom poms as shown.
-Trim and shape the pom poms as needed.
+8: Use a large pompom template to make four pom-poms with the white yarn OR use a large serving fork to make four pom poms as shown.
+Trim and shape the pom-poms as needed.

 The final size of the blanket measures 67 inches by 43 inches.
 You should follow all the washing instructions included on the yarn label, but I’d be extra special with the white/ red color bleed possibility.
 So, do you think you’d like to make a Santa Hat Crochet Blanket?

 Be sure to check out this fun Christmas pillow to go along with the blanket!